-Commanded by Major Hobson, the regiment lost 11 killed and 39 wounded at Bonesboro and Sharpsburg
+Commanded by Lieutenant Colonel Hobson, the regiment lost 11 killed and 39 wounded at Boonesboro and Sharpsburg

 The regiment was under the command of Lieutenant Colonel E. L. Hobson, while Colonel Josephus Hall temporarily commanded the brigade.
 It lost 1 wounded.

 Commanded by Colonel Hall, the regiment was in the forefront of Jackson’s flank attack, the regiment suffered 24 killed, 13 wounded and 121 missing, including Lieutenant Colonel Hobson, who was wounded, and Captain William Thomas Renfro, who was killed.
 The 5th lost its colors to the 111th Pennsylvania Regiment.
 They were returned by the U. S. War Department to the State of Alabama in 1905 and are in the possession of the Alabama Department of Archives and History.

 The regiment fought on Oak Ridge on July 1 and at Culp’s Hill on July 2 and 3.
 It was commanded by Colonel Josephus Marion Hall, and brought 24 officers and 293 men to the field.
 It lost 26 men killed, 116 wounded, and 67 missing.
 Lieutenant J.N.
 Robertson was captured.